-EGU offers a mentoring programme for novice conference attendees, students, and early career scientists at its annual General Assembly.
-The programme aims to facilitate new connections that may lead to long-term professional relationships within the Earth, planetary and space science communities.
-We anticipate the programme to be a rewarding experience for both mentees and mentors, so do consider signing up below.
+EGU offers a mentoring programme at its annual General Assembly.
+The programme aims to support first-time conference attendees and help them build connections with other researchers within the Earth, planetary and space science communities.
+Past participants of the EGU mentoring scheme have reported that it’s a rewarding and fun experience for both mentees and mentors, so please consider signing up today!

 - Contact your mentee/mentor at least one week before the General Assembly

-- Discuss objectives for the mentoring, for example: sharing science, getting the most out of the General Assembly, networking, or career opportunities
+- Discuss their objectives for the mentoring, for example: sharing science; getting the most out of the General Assembly; networking; or career opportunities

-- Meet your mentee/mentor in person at the beginning of the conference to get acquainted and make plans to achieve the desired objectives
+- Meet in person at the beginning of the conference (ideally during the planning meeting on Monday morning (10:45) and/or the Sunday ice breaker (18:30)) to get acquainted and make plans to achieve the desired objectives

-- Meet regularly during the week and again at the end of the week to answer any remaining questions on additional steps the mentee might take to further meet their objectives and/or to reflect on the usefulness of the mentoring experience
+- Meet the end of the week to answer any remaining questions on additional steps the mentee might take to further meet their objectives and/or to reflect on the usefulness of the mentoring experience

-Mentors and mentees are encouraged to meet in the ECS lounge during the General Assembly.
-For more information, please contact email@example.com.
+Mentors and mentees are encouraged to meet in the Networking & ECS Zone during the General Assembly.
+For more information, please contact firstname.lastname@example.org.

 Registration for the EGU General Assembly Mentoring Programme is currently open.

-Disclaimer: The EGU will work to match mentors and mentees with similar research interests.
-However, please note that it may not always be possible to match you with a mentor/mentee.
-Furthermore, if you are matched, we cannot guarantee your mentor/mentee is someone working in, or studying, your specific scientific area.
+Disclaimer: EGU will try to match all mentors and mentees but it may not always be possible to find a suitable pairing for everyone.
+Furthermore, if you are matched, we cannot guarantee your mentor/mentee is someone working or studying in your specific scientific field.
 While the EGU is responsible for the matching process, it is up to each matched mentor-mentee pair to define their own meetings and programme for the conference, based on the suggestions above.

 Mentoring programme events during the General Assembly